AusraGri/CollabCat/README.md

 2. Create a PostgreSQL database (or use an existing one).
 3. Setup `.env` files in `client` and `server` based on `.env.example` files.

+## INTRO

+The client side is not yet implemented.
+I reused the monorepo example from TC example, so don't be bothered by existing files.
+Please :)

+Focus on the server side.

 ## Tests

 ```bash